 ABOUT THE LIFT PROGRAM

 The LIFT – Early Career Support for Native Artists program will provide critical support to early career Native artists with one-year awards to develop and realize new projects.
 The program encourages artists to uplift communities, advance positive social change, point courageously toward environmental sustainability, and foster communal meaning making.
-The program will consist of a suite of activities that includes grantmaking, artist professional development, and artist convening.
+The program will consist of a suite of activities that includes grantmaking, artist professional development, evaluation, and communications/marketing support.
 The primary objectives of this opportunity are to support artists who are developing their voices and for whom the award may serve as a launching point in their career.

 - Grantmaking: One-year awards of $10,000.